 Leaves from a few sprigs of thyme or a tsp dried oregano

 Large tin haricot beans, or cannellini beans

-I reckon this makes at least six portions but I find this difficult as the amount everyone eats is different (200ml servings)
+I reckon this makes at least six portions, but I find this difficult as the amount everyone eats is different and maybe my family has big appetites.
+(200ml servings)